Get estimate

 Additional Considerations

 Marketing and customer support are also essential parts of launching a telehealth app.
 Budgeting for marketing campaigns to attract users and providing customer support to address user issues is crucial for the app’s success.
+Get a clear picture of your customers’ lifetime value with this CLTV calculator.
+It’s designed to make insights quick and simple.

 The annual cost of software maintenance is typically 10% to 15% of the initial development cost.